syncfusion-content/xamarin.android-docs/xamarin-android/SfPopupLayout/Model-Window-Popup.md

 documentation: ug
 ---

-# Model Window Popup
+# Model Window Pop-up

-You can use pop-up layout as model window by using the built-in close icon and [SfPopupLayout.StaysOpen](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfpopuplayout/Syncfusion.SfPopupLayout.Android~Syncfusion.Android.PopupLayout.SfPopupLayout~StaysOpen.html) to prevent the user from interacting with your application until they close the window.
+You can use the pop-up layout as model window by using the built-in Close icon and [SfPopupLayout.StaysOpen](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfpopuplayout/Syncfusion.SfPopupLayout.Android~Syncfusion.Android.PopupLayout.SfPopupLayout~StaysOpen.html) property prevents interaction with your application until you close the window.

-Model Window will loads under the parent window surrounded by the overlay which prevents users to click anywhere else on screen other then the content of the modal.
+`Modal`: Model window will load under the parent window surrounded by the overlay which prevents you to click anywhere else on the screen apart from the content of the modal.

-Modal also doesn't require any user action to open.

-Modal opens in the same window.

-Modal gives callbacks when you close or open the modal.
+Modal does not require any action to open.
+It opens in the same window and gives callback when closing or opening the window.

-Refer the below code example in which popup will close only if you click cancel button, ok button or close icon with a toast message displayed from popup footer button clicked callback.
+Refer to the following code example in which pop-up will close only if you click Cancel button, Ok button, or Close icon with a toast message displayed from the pop-up footer button clicked callback.

 {% highlight c# %}